-We know that cycling's a passion for a great many designers, and the volume of bike art out there is testament to that, and we're sure that many designers will have at least half an eye on this year's Tour, and so here we take a design-focused look at cycling's most prestigious event – starting with the striking Tour de France logo design.
+We know that cycling's a passion for a great many designers, as the volume of bike art out there testifies to, so we're sure that many designers will have at least half an eye on this year's Tour de France – the high point of the cycling calendar.

 If you struggle to name any Tour de France winners other than Bradley Wiggins and Lance Armstrong (who doesn't count any more since he got stripped of all his wins) then this print project by Neil Stevens could be a helpful aide-mémoire.

-Stevens – clearly a massive cycling fan as a brief glance at his site will tell you – has created a series of prints inspired by iconic cycling jerseys from throughout the Tour's history.
+Stevens – clearly a massive cycling fan, as a brief glance at his site will tell you – has created a series of prints inspired by iconic cycling jerseys from throughout the Tour's history.
 "I've always loved the look, style and even feel of those old cycling jerseys," he explains.

 Bradley Wiggins is there of course, with an eye-catching maillot jaune enhanced with a mod target symbol, but Stevens also celebrates winners going as far back as Fausto Coppi in 1949.
 Our favourite, though, is definitely Bernard Hinault's Mondrian-inspired jersey from 1984.

-Uncredited, but most likely the work of long-time Kraftwerk collaborator Emil Schult, it depicts four cyclists in a paceline, on a road formed by the French flag.
+Uncredited, but most likely the work of long-time Kraftwerk collaborator Emil Schult, the cover depicts four cyclists in a paceline, on a road formed by the French flag.
 The cyclists were adapted from a 1953 Hungarian postage stamp, and the artwork was updated in 2003 for the release of Tour de France Soundtracks, an album recorded for the race's centenary.

 Like this?
 Read these: